jayakiran642/Internship_projects/README.md

 Run the script in your Python environment.
 Follow the on-screen instructions to input your choice (R, P, S, or Q).
 Keep track of your score and enjoy!

+#Number Guessing Game
+Description
+This is a simple Number Guessing Game built in Python.
+The computer generates a random number between 1 and 100, and the player has to guess the number.
+After each guess, the game will provide feedback on whether the guess was too low or too high.
+The game continues until the player guesses the correct number.

+How the Game Works
+The computer generates a random number between 1 and 100.
+The player inputs a guess.
+The game tells the player whether their guess is:
+"Think of a number greater than this" (guess is too low).
+"Think less than this number" (guess is too high).
+The player keeps guessing until they get the correct number.
+Once the correct number is guessed, the game ends with a "Congrats!
+You won the game" message.